leo/neutron/readme.md

 - **Compiler Included:** Once you've finished developing your application, the `neutron build` command is the only thing needed for generating application bundles (`.app` for macOS, `.exe` for Windows, etc).

-- **No Need to Set up Any Tooling:** Things like hot code reloading, transpiling and bundling are all taken care of in the places where they're needed.
+- **No Need to Set up Any Tooling:** Things like hot code reloading, transpiling and bundling are all taken care of.
 No further tools required, just run `neutron`.

 Isn't that magical? 💫